Guddiyan Patole: Plot

 Amreek is still not sure who he should choose; Kash or Nicole.
 His mind says Nicole, but his heart says Kash.
 Jal calls him and tells him that she knows he wants to woo Kash or Nicole and she supports him; but, after he's chosen one, he can't eye the other.

 They go back home and Jal scolds her sons for making Kash and Nicole sign the papers.
 They both come out with the papers and rip them, but the elder brother accidentally ripped a child's school certificate instead of the papers, while the other brother ripped the papers, and everyone laughs.

 Amreek asks Nicole to help him in telling Kash he likes her (he has chosen Kash).
 She tells him that if she tells Kash, Kash will reply saying if he can't say it himself, how will he fulfill his promise?
 Beauty and a Punjabi farmer come and expose their intentions of marrying Kash and Nicole and going to Canada.
 The family ties them together and beats them; Kash joins in the beating.

 Then, it's time for Kash and Nicole to go back.
 At the airport, Kash tells Nicole that she will be staying here, that she wants to spend time with Jal since she doesn't know how much time Jal has left.
 She tells Nicole to go and come back with Manjeet.
 Amreek, who was upset, gets excited when he sees Kash coming back.
 She tells him to take her to a tattoo parlor, and he agrees.

 When she comes back, she tells everyone that she's staying for good, she won't go back and she's thinking of opening a restaurant.
-Jal notices the new tattoo on her arm and realizes that it's her name: Jal Kaur.
+Jal notices the new tattoo on her arm and realises that it's her name: Jal Kaur.
 She hugs Kash.
 Amreek asks to talk with Kash in private but Kash says that they are a family so tell everyone.
 He tells Jal first that he has chosen and to save him from getting beaten, then he tells Kash that he likes her a lot and wants to marry her, and if she opens a restaurant, he will peel the potatoes.
 Kash agrees, and everyone celebrates.